 Aging Process: Just like a fine wine, tequila also goes through an aging process.
 And just like wine, tequila can be aged in a number of different containers, from oak barrels to steel drums.
 Each aging process will bring out different flavors in your tequila, and result in unique flavor profiles that often call to mind whiskey or scotch.
 The aging process will also change the color of a tequila.
 While we may be used to drinking clear tequila, many expensive tequilas are more caramel in color, due to being aged in wooden barrels.
 Our suggestion: pick up a few different bottles with different aging processes to see which one you like best.
 This works as a great party idea too.

-Whether you want to sip on something smooth or mix up a margarita, here are ten tequilas you can buy online and get delivered to your door in time for your next happy hour, dinner or party.
+Whether you want to sip on something smooth or just want to upgrade your Cinco de Mayo margarita, here are 15 tequilas you can buy online and get delivered to your door in time for your next happy hour, dinner or party.

 1. Roca Patrón Reposado